johnwoo-nl/emproto/README.md

 Typescript node library to communicate with chargers (aka [EVSEs](https://en.wikipedia.org/wiki/EVSE)) using the "EVSEMaster" app: Besen, Telestar, evseODM, Morec, Deltaco, ...

-This library also includes a small [CLI test runner](#cli-test-runner) which you may use to read info from and control EVSEs.

 The library was developed and tested using a Telestar EC311S.
 Since the other brands use the same app, it may work with them as well, although there seem to be some subtle differences in supported datagrams and their formats/lengths.
 Use at your own risk.
 If something doesn't work, please set `dumpDatagrams: true` in the createCommunicator `config` parameter in order to see what data is received;